Interim Applications and Payment Recovery

 This is used when the payee has served either a valid Payment Application Notice as set out in the contract or a Default Payment Notice, and the payer has failed to issue either a Payment Notice or Pay Less Notice.
 The Notified Sum is therefore the amount stated in whichever notice the payee submitted.
 This can then be recovered via ‘smash and grab’ adjudication as the payer is said to have made a procedural failure.

 Alternatively, if valid Payment Notice or Pay Less Notice has been issued, but the Notified Sum is not paid by the Final Date for Payment, the sum can also be recovered with this method.

 Similar consequences may be suffered by the payee if they fail to issue valid or correct notices.
-If either party’s notices are absent or deficient they will have no grounds to commence a smash and grab.
+If the payee’s notices are absent or deficient they will have no grounds to commence a smash and grab.

 Suspension of Works

 If the payee is not paid by the deadline stated in the contract they can suspend some or all of their work, provided that they give the payer the notice required under the contract.
 If the contract does not provide for such suspension the payee can give seven or more days’ notice of this intention.